Budget 2017: Mixed views on help for businesses, with trade groups seeing hits and misses

 For instance, the one-year deferment of foreign worker levy increases should have been extended beyond the marine and process sectors, SBF said.
 Apart from that, there was also a general absence of measures on rental rebates for businesses.

-“While it is comforting to know that this year’s Budget has a strong focus of preparing our SMEs for the future economy, the current business outlook remains challenging,” said Mr Lawrence Leow, chairman of the SBF-led SME Committee (SMEC).
+“While it is comforting to know that this year’s Budget has a strong focus of preparing our SMEs (small- and medium-sized enterprises) for the future economy, the current business outlook remains challenging,” said Mr Lawrence Leow, chairman of the SBF-led SME Committee (SMEC).
 “The business community requires immediate stimulus.
 We hope to see more details shared at the Committee of Supply debate.”

 This is a point echoed by Mr Thomas Chua, president of the Singapore Chinese Chamber of Commerce & Industry (SCCCI).

-Calling Budget 2017 a “long-term budget” which is aligned with the recommendations of the Community on the Future Economy (CFE), Mr Chua said the Budget outlined specific initiatives in innovation, internationalisation and digitalisation, which will likely help businesses to transform, capture new opportunities, create new revenue sources and to stay relevant.
+Calling Budget 2017 a “long-term Budget” which is aligned with the recommendations of the Committee on the Future Economy (CFE), Mr Chua said the Budget outlined specific initiatives in innovation, internationalisation and digitalisation, which will likely help businesses to transform, capture new opportunities, create new revenue sources and to stay relevant.

 However, local firms will be “disappointed” that there are not more near-term measures, he said.
-“Businesses, especially SMEs (small and medium-sized enterprises), who are facing challenges are disappointed that there are not enough near-term measures to help them.
+“Businesses, especially SMEs, who are facing challenges are disappointed that there are not enough near-term measures to help them.
 Businesses are concerned with the impact on their business costs, especially with the immediate increase of diesel tax, and soon water price,” he said.

-Mr Kurt Wee, president of the Association of Small & Medium Enterprises (ASME) also said some portions of Budget 2017 were "rather disappointing".
+Mr Kurt Wee, president of the Association of Small and Medium Enterprises (ASME) also said some portions of Budget 2017 were "rather disappointing".

 “Although there are various schemes announced, there is a lack of broad-based internationalisation initiatives that ASME has called for over the past few years,” Mr Wee told Channel NewsAsia.
 “Also, there is no increase to the SME Working Capital Loan at all, and there are no cost measures in place to help local enterprises.”